tmolteno/TART/hardware/rpi/README.md

 ## Network setup

-Maintain a tunnel between the pi and tags.elec.ac.nz.
+Maintain a tunnel between the pi and tart.elec.ac.nz.
 We will choose a port to map.
 THIS PORT MUST BE UNIQUE.
 In this example we use 2222.
 You should choose another number.
-The tim@tags.elec.ac.nz is the usual one.
+The tim@tart.elec.ac.nz is the usual one.

     ssh-keygen
-    ssh-copy-id tim@tags.elec.ac.nz
+    ssh-copy-id tim@tart.elec.ac.nz

 Add the following to the Pi /etc/rc.local

-    su pi -c 'autossh -N -f -M 29001 -R 2222:localhost:22 tim@tags.elec.ac.nz' &
+    su pi -c 'autossh -N -f -M 29001 -R 2222:localhost:22 tim@tart.elec.ac.nz' &

 Confirm that the TART is connecting to the remote host by

-    ssh tim@tags.elec.ac.nz
+    ssh tim@tart.elec.ac.nz

 and then issuing the following command